QianJaneXie/PandoraBayesOpt/README.md

 # Cost-aware Bayesian optimization via the Pandora's box Gittins index
 This repository contains the implementation of the Pandora's box Gittins index (PBGI) policy and its variants.
-The policies are compared against various baselines in the context of uniform-cost and cost-aware Bayesian Optimization.
+The policies are compared against various baselines in the context of uniform-cost and varying-cost Bayesian Optimization.

 ## Policies
 - **Our Policies**:
   - Pandora's box Gittins index (PBGI)*
-  - Pandora's box Gittins index with dynamic decay (PBGI-D)*
+  - Pandora's box Gittins index with adaptive decay (PBGI-D)*
 - **Baselines**:
   - Uniform-cost Bayesian optimization:
     - Random search (RS)*